 • Introductory Session – Calling in the Ancestors: Visions of Aging

-• Session Two – Spiritual Formation Across the Lifecycle: Who Am I and Whose Am I
+• Session Two – Spiritual Formation Across the Lifecycle: Living into the Soul’s Calling

-• Session Five – Naming and Claiming Your Unlived Life
+• Session Three – The Courage to Name and Claim Your Unlived Life

-• Session Seven – The Crucible of Descent
+• Session Seven – Stories of Divestment: The Foreign Currency of Change

-• Session Nine – Holy Stripping: Facing the End of Life
+• Session Nine – The Final Stage of Growth

 Disabused of our illusions by much travel and travail, we awaken one day to find that the sacred center is here and now – in every moment of the journey, everywhere in the world around us, and deep within our own hearts.